How I Learned to Love My Period

 I was thrilled to get that cursed plastic doohickey out of my uterus.
 I asked if I could keep my I.U.D., and the doctor looked surprised.
 “Uh, no one has ever asked that before.”
 She asked a coworker and informed me it was against the rules.
 Apparently, I can leave with an I.U.D. if it’s in my uterus, but not if it’s in my purse.

 She did give me an unused demo I.U.D., which I still have.
 I had a vague notion of using it in an art project.
 Now it sits in my craft box among Washi tape and sewing needles.
 It’s fascinating that this tiny piece of plastic can bring relief to so many, but only pain for me.
 For my body, there is no shortcut to ending my period pain.
 My only option was to accept my menstrual cycle.

-After twenty-one years of The process of discharging blood and other materials from the lining of the uterus at intervals of about one lunar month from puberty until menopause, except during pregnancy., my uterus and I have reached a truce.
+After twenty-one years of menstruation, my uterus and I have reached a truce.
 I don’t try to fight her with hormonal birth control or denial anymore.
 I’ve learned how the various stages of my cycle influence my pain, my moods, my weight, and my sex drive.
 I plan accordingly.